By Kevin P. Gallagher, Boston University

 Last week, Argentina’s agriculture minister, Julián Domínguez, welcomed his Chinese counterpart Han Changfu to Buenos Aires – and heralded China as “a strategic partner for Argentina to consolidate its position as a large provider of food to the world”.
 The country is already Argentina’s second-largest trade partner and biggest buyer of Argentine agricultural products, worth some $4.4bn a year.
 But the bilateral relationship is still not quite flourishing.
 Read more

 Argentina is beefing up trade ties with China – literally.
 After quietly settling a trade spat in October which had closed the door to Argentine soya oil imports for six months, the two countries are closing a deal that would allow Argentine beef exports to China.

 Being a commodity-hungry emerging power with plenty of cash can be a frustrating occupation sometimes.
 The goods are out there, the price is right, but getting hold of the stuff (be it oil, copper, wheat…) can be a drag.
 That’s why China has been building railways in Africa since the 1970s.
-Now it’s decided to do the same in Latin America.
-Continue reading »
+Now its decided to do the same in Latin America.
+Read more

 Talks in China aimed at settling a dispute over soya oil imports from Argentina have failed to make progress, but Argentina has a powerful incentive to keep pushing for a quick solution: money.

 Argentina had been expecting to export 2m to 2.5m tonnes of soya oil to China this year, worth some $1.7bn.
 Of that, $600m would go straight into government coffers because of high export tariffs.
 Read more